 Our First Purchase: Hazeland

-We have had a bid accepted on a beautiful 34 acres in the Marden Valley between Chippenham and Calne called Hazeland.
+We are now buying Hazeland, a beautiful 34 acres in the Marden Valley between Chippenham and Calne.
 Both of these towns have been hit by floods in recent years and planting in the high catchment area helps protect all the other towns and cities downstream, including Melksham, Bradford-on-Avon, Bath and Bristol.
 This makes a perfect first purchase.

 Within Hazeland there exist approximately 10 acres of ancient woodland which needs protection.
-We are likely to lose all the Ash trees which make up a big percentage of the wood in the next few years, due to Ash Die Back.
+We are likely to lose all the Ash trees which make up a significant percentage of the wood in the next few years, due to Ash Die Back.
 There are also two enormous pastures in which we plan to plant trees while allowing space for glades and biodiversity improvement.
-Buying this land will also help protect the river Marden which runs alongside it, and which currently fails water quality tests for nitrates and phosphates.
+A third field will be left to rewild naturally.

-We have commissioned several specialist ecological surveys of the land to find out what rare and endangered species live there and we are working with the Woodland Trust on planning the actual planting and long term management of the land.
-We are extremely grateful to the Woodland Trust for writing our land management plan and for fully costing it.
+We are working with the Woodland Trust on the actual planting and long-term management of the land.
+We are extremely grateful to the Woodland Trust for all their expertise and generous support.

 The Latest News On Hazeland